C++ support

 This chapter supports some C++ compiler features.

-The Chapter11_2 can be built and run with the C++ polymorphism example code of ch12_inherit.cpp as follows,
+Chapter11_2 can be built and run using the C++ polymorphism example code in ch12_inherit.cpp as follows:

 lbdex/input/ch12_inherit.cpp